computational-psychology/stimupy/docs/getting_started/first_stim.md

 ```

 ## Stimulus parameters are part of output
-When we take a closer look at the whole output `dict`ionary,
+When we take a closer look at the whole output {py:class}`dict`ionary,
 we see that all of the input parameters to the function
 are also there:
 ```